eddiewentw/too-large-pull-request/README.md

 _This repo is forked from [noqcks/pull-request-size](https://github.com/noqcks/pull-request-size)._

-This is a GitHub App that applies "large diff" labels to Pull Requests those change more than 500 lines.
+This is a GitHub App that applies "large diff" label to Pull Requests those change more than 500 lines.

+Here is an [example PR](https://github.com/eddiewentw/too-large-pull-request/pull/9).
+I push a commit that contains 501 lines changes.
+And APP added the label.
+After that, I deleted some codes.
+That label is removed by APP.

 ¹ A generated file is either one of the standard generated files as defined in [noqcks/generated](https://github.com/noqcks/generated/blob/master/lib/generated.js) or defined with `linguist-generated=true` in a `.gitattributes` file.
 See [Customizing how changed files appear on GitHub](https://help.github.com/articles/customizing-how-changed-files-appear-on-github/) for more information.